Linuxfabrik/monitoring-plugins/ICINGA.md

 ### Criticality

 We manage notifications with a custom variable `criticality`, present on both hosts and services.
 A criticality of `A` triggers notifications 7x24, `B` during `5x12`, `C` never.
+`A+` can be used for important hosts and services to send *additional* notifications, for example SMS notifications.
+Besides the additional notifications, it acts the same way as `A`.

 The host's criticality caps its services' effective criticality.
 A service tagged `A` on a host tagged `B` is treated as `B`.
 We try to set reasonable defaults in the Service Templates, so in most cases you only need to set the host criticality.